Skip to Content

 • Engage in the process of deconstructing assumptions about educational systems and work towards making change

-• To use the experience of failure as an educative tool
+• Learn to use the experience of failure as an educative tool